Codepath-Team-26/Imagur/README.md

 ### 1. User Stories (Required and Optional)

 **Required Must-have Stories**

-- User creates user and logs in to see their saved images.
+- [x] User creates user and logs in to see their saved images.
+- [ ] User sees feed of their created images.
-- User takes a photo or uploads one from camera feed to be styled.
+- [x] User takes a photo or uploads one from camera feed to be styled.
-- User selects from a predefined list of styles to apply to their image.
+- [ ] User selects from a predefined list of styles to apply to their image.
+- [ ] User sees their image become a styled image based on their selected style.
-- User can upload their styled image to a database to be saved.
+- [ ] User can upload their styled image to a database to be saved.

 **Optional Nice-to-have Stories**